Cancer samples

 Interpreting Cancer annotations

-field cancer sample relies on 'Allele' sub-field.
+Interpretation of ANN field cancer sample relies on 'Allele' sub-field.

-Just as a reminder, ANN
+Just as a reminder, ANN field has the following format:

 ANN = Allele | Annotation | Annotation_Impact | Gene_Name | Gene_ID | Feature_Type | Feature_ID | Transcript_BioType | Rank | HGVS.c | HGVS.p | cDNA.pos / cDNA.length | CDS.pos / CDS.length | AA.pos / AA.length | Distance | ERRORS_WARNINGS_INFO

-field tells you which effect relates to which genotype.
+The Allele field tells you which effect relates to which genotype.

 More importantly, genotype difference between Somatic and Germline.